Summer Worship Times: Sundays at 8:30 and 11:00 am, Community Group Electives at 9:45 am | Get Directions » Watch Live »

 The purpose of family discipleship at MBCC is to engage, equip and encourage families to experience the power and presence of God in the everyday minutes, moments and milestones of life.
 We do this through:

-- Family Discipleship Workbook: Pick up a hard copy in the foyer beginning September 11th or click here to download a pdf version.
+- Family Discipleship Workbook: Pick up a hard copy or click here to download a pdf version.

 - Family Discipleship Starter Box: We are putting together a limited number of starter boxes available for $50 that include: Family Discipleship Workbook, Liturgy Cards for Mealtime and Bedtime, Every Moment Holy Liturgy Book, Habits of the Household Family Discipleship Book, New Morning Mercies Daily Devotional Book and an Antique Candle Company Mason Jar Candle & matches.
 Click here to order.